-Yes, food grade Diatomaceous Earth (DE) is completely safe for all types of animals (with the exception of reptiles and amphibians).
+Yes, food grade Diatomaceous Earth (DE) is completely safe for all types of animals.

 And I can vouch for that.
 We’ve been using it on our dogs regularly for the last couple of years for flea and tick control with great success and no adverse effects.

 Diatomaceous earth is a fine, talc-like powder made from the fossilized remains of tiny, aquatic organisms called diatoms.
 Their skeletons are made of a natural substance called silica.
 Over a long period of time, diatoms accumulated in the sediment of rivers, streams, lakes, and oceans.

 Earth Easy explains how it works: